Arisstath/roblox-dissector/README.md

 [![Go Report](https://goreportcard.com/badge/github.com/gskartwii/roblox-dissector)](https://goreportcard.com/report/github.com/gskartwii/roblox-dissector)
 [![Release v0.6pre](https://img.shields.io/badge/release-v0.6pre-blue.svg)](https://github.com/gskartwii/roblox-dissector/releases)

 Sala is a suite of tools to aid developers, hackers\* and designers in understanding the internal workings of Roblox networking.
-Currently, Sala development is entering beta stage.
+Currently, Sala development is entering the beta stage.
 Contributions are welcome.

 \* The word “hacker” is used here in the same sense as Atom is a “hackable” editor.